-This product is designed for use with three (or four with optional redundant motor resolver) dedicated cables that connect the Digital Valve Positioner to the LESV assembly.
+This product is designed for use with four dedicated cables that connect the Digital Valve Positioner to the LESV assembly.
 These cables must be used for the system to meet all CSA, ATEX, EMC, and LVD requirements.
-Please contact Woodward for the appropriate cable configuration.

-Refer to the outline drawings (Figures 1-1 through 1-4) for location of grounding lug in order to properly earth ground the LESV.
+Refer to the outline drawings (Figures 1-1 through 1-2) for location of grounding lug in order to properly earth ground the LESV.

-Figures 3-7, 3-8, 3-9, and 3-10 show drawings typical of the four dedicated cables used to connect the LESV valve to the DVP driver.
+Figures 3-4, 3-5, 3-6, and 3-7 show drawings typical of the four dedicated cables used to connect the LESV valve to the DVP driver.
 The drawings in these figures include wiring diagrams and connector descriptions.
-Application specific requirements such as termination at the DVP, length and environmental conditions, etc., may result in a custom implementation of these cables by the customer.
+Application specific requirements such as termination at the DVP, length and environmental conditions, etc, may result in a custom implementation of these cables by the customer.